-Israeli police arrest second businessman in Guinea bribery probe
+Israel arrests ex-business associate of Steinmetz in Guinea probe

-TEL AVIV Israeli police said on Tuesday they have arrested a second businessman in an investigation concerning allegations of bribery and corruption in Africa involving mining billionaire Beny Steinmetz.
+TEL AVIV Israeli police arrested a former business associate of mining billionaire Beny Steinmetz on Tuesday in a widening inquiry into allegations of bribery and corruption in Africa.

-"The suspect arrested today will appear before the court as the investigation advances," police spokesman Micky Rosenfeld said in a statement without identifying the second businessman.
+Asher Avidan, ex-president of a company linked to Steinmetz's BSG Resources (BSGR) and a former employee of Israel's Ministry of Foreign Affairs, has been placed under house arrest until Jan.
+2, police said.

-Steinmetz was placed under house arrest on Monday.
-Along with other Israelis living abroad, he is alleged to have paid tens of millions of dollars to senior public officials in Guinea to advance their businesses, police said.
+The move follows the detention on Monday of Steinmetz, 60, who along with other Israelis living abroad is alleged to have paid tens of millions of dollars to senior public officials in Guinea to advance their businesses, police said.

-Rosenfeld did not say whether the man arrested on Tuesday was linked to Steinmetz's mining company, BSG Resources (BSGR).
-He said police were investigating "bribery of a foreign public employee and money laundering."

-The joint investigation is being conducted by agencies from the United States, Switzerland, Guinea and Israel in coordination with the OECD.
+Yuval Sasson, a lawyer for Steinmetz and BSGR in Israel, said on Tuesday that Steinmetz would fight the allegations and prove his innocence.
+Reuters tried to contact Avidan's lawyer but he was not immediately available for comment.

 As part of international efforts to improve transparency, the Guinean government under President Alpha Conde, elected in 2010, launched a review of mining contracts signed before 2011.